Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

-Tucked away in a quiet, northeastern corner of the Yucatan peninsula, the now-famous pink lakes of Las Coloradas, Mexico are just as brilliantly pink in person as they are on Instagram–but what are they, exactly?
+Tucked away in the quiet northeastern corner of the Yucatan peninsula, the now-famous pink lakes of Las Coloradas, Mexico are just as brilliantly pink in person as they are on social media–but what are they, exactly?
+And are they even worth a visit?

 We’ve now visited Mexico’s pink lakes twice, first in January 2017 and more recently in February 2020, and for reasons that will be obvious by the end of this blog post, many of the photos in this pink lakes travel guide were taken on our 2017 visit.